The Castle of Hunyadi János

 The castle is one of the largest castles in Europe and it can be seen today as it was built in its Gothic-Renaissance glamor.
 It was Hungarian King Zsigmond of Luxembourg who gave the castle in 1409 to Vajk, the captain of his bodyguard who began to use the name of Hunyad as his family name.
 The origin of Vajk is connected to Wallachia but gossip said he might have been an illegitimate (natural) son of King Zsigmond.
 It would explain much about his fast career, though.

 Anyway, his son, Hunyadi János was already named after the Castle of Hunyad and he became one of the greatest military leaders of Europe in the 15th century.
 Hunyadi János is a hero who is equally loved and claimed by Hungarians, Romanians, and Serbians.
-However, his wife was undoubtedly a Hungarian lady, Szilágyi Erzsébet and her son, Matthias was brought up by her.
-Here is more about Matthias:
+However, his wife was undoubtedly a Hungarian lady, Szilágyi Erzsébet, and her son, Matthias was brought up by her.
+(Please, note that I am using the Eastern name order for Hungarian names where family names come first.)
+Here is more about King Matthias:

 The history of the castle